JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 For instance, if bob has processed alice and chuck, then the command `/find /hash bob #processed /it` would return "alice" and "chuck".

-(PITFALL: This will change soon, but at the moment, in order for an expression involving the /it keyword to be evaluated properly, the keyword /eval must be used at the top.
-For instance, the above example needs to be written as `/find /eval /hash bob #processed /it`.)

 ### Query for an Addr with /addr, followed by a number